top of page

 And if you still aren’t sure what the Road to Hana is, let’s cover the basics.
 The Road to Hana, aka the Hana Highway (“highway” is a stretch of the word by the way), is a 64.4-mile-long stretch of road that connects the towns of Kahului and Hana.
 The iconic route boasts 620 hairpin curves and 59 one-lane bridges making it a journey not cut out for the faint of heart!
 But those willing to make the somewhat precarious drive will be rewarded with priceless views of flourishing rainforests, rushing waterfalls, plunging pools, dramatic seascapes, and more.

-If self-driving the Road to Hana sounds like a more daunting task than you're willing to take on, then join a guided day tour!
+And if self-driving the Road to Hana sounds like a more daunting task than you're willing to take on, then join a guided day tour!

-Now, let’s get into the stops!
+Now, let’s get into why you're here...
+To explore the Road to Hana!

 Paia - Mile Marker 0